How to Start a Carpet Cleaning Business

-Unlike many businesses which have a storefront, carpet cleaning businesses are mobile which may provide a lower cost to start and greater time flexibility.
+Unlike many businesses with a storefront, carpet cleaning businesses are mobile, which may provide a lower cost to start and greater flexibility.
 Rather than worrying about keeping a store staffed, you’ll be on the road meeting with clients and cleaning homes, offices, and more.
 If you’ve ever wanted a business that you could start with a small investment and have attention to detail, you may be able to “clean up” with a carpet cleaning business.

 Carpet cleaning businesses offer residential services, commercial services, or both.
 Services include the deep-cleaning of carpets, rugs, and upholstery.
 Some companies offer additional specialized services such as rug dyeing, carpet restoration, and more.
 These businesses bring in professional-grade equipment that your typical homeowner or business owner doesn’t have access to, allowing them to do a more thorough cleaning to remove stains and dirt that common retail carpet cleaning products can’t remove.

 Because carpet cleaning isn’t a service that clients need daily or even monthly, these businesses need to build up a significant client list to stay busy.
 A business can be as small as one person with a single cleaning van or several teams of employees.

 A carpet cleaning service doesn’t need a traditional storefront, but it still requires some initial investment in equipment.
 Because carpet cleaning is technical and you’ll be working with chemicals, it is best if you can work as an apprentice with another carpet cleaner before going out on your own.
 This way, you can be sure this is the right opportunity for you and so that you can learn how to keep yourself safe, learn how to apply the best techniques for different carpets and situations, and how to get the best results from your work.
 If you can’t find an apprenticeship opportunity, you will likely need to invest in some training to learn how to use the equipment and the cleaning chemicals.